-Prerequisite: Chemistry recommended.
+Prerequisite: CHEM 101 or CHEM 110 recommended.
 An introduction to the chemical, physical, and biological properties of soils; the origin, classification, and distribution of soils and their influence on people and food production; the management and conservation of soils; and the environmental impact of soil use.
 IAI: AG 904 (1.1)